PL51A:

 4.5 billion years of Earth-Moon evolution from high-level ocean tide and orbital dynamics models: First results (642207)

-Brian K Arbic1, Houraa Daher1, James G Williams2, Joseph K Ansong3, Dale H. Boggs4, Malte Müller5, Michael Schindelegger6, Alistair Adcroft7, Jacqueline Austermann8, Bruce D Cornuelle9, Eliana Crawford10, Oliver B Fringer11, Harriet C. P. Lau12, Simon James Lock13, Adam C Maloof14, Dimitris Menemenlis15, Jerry X Mitrovica16, Mattias Green17 and Matthew Huber18, (1)University of Michigan Ann Arbor, Ann Arbor, MI, United States, (2)NASA Jet Propulsion Laboratory, Pasadena, CA, United States, (3)Univ of MI-Earth & Environ Sci, Ann Arbor, MI, United States, (4)NASA Jet Propulsion Laboratory, United States, (5)Norwegian Meteorological Institute, Oslo, Norway, (6)University of Bonn, Institute of Geodesy and Geoinformation, Bonn, Germany, (7)Princeton University, Program in Atmospheric and Oceanic Sciences, Princeton, NJ, United States, (8)Lamont-Doherty Earth Observatory of Columbia University, Palisades, United States, (9)University of California San Diego, Scripps Institution of Oceanography, La Jolla, United States, (10)Kenyon College, United States, (11)Stanford University, Stanford, CA, United States, (12)Brown University, Earth, Environmental, and Planetary Sciences, Providence, United States, (13)University of Bristol, Bristol, BS8, United Kingdom, (14)Princeton University, Department of Geosciences, Princeton, NJ, United States, (15)NASA Jet Propulsion Laboratory, Pasadena, United States, (16)Harvard University, Department of Earth and Planetary Sciences, Cambridge, United States, (17)Bangor University, School of Ocean Sciences, Bangor, LL59, United Kingdom, (18)Purdue University, Department of Earth, Atmospheric, and Planetary Sciences, West Lafayette, United States
+Brian K Arbic1, Houraa Daher1, James G Williams2, Joseph K Ansong3, Dale H. Boggs4, Malte Müller5, Michael Schindelegger6, Alistair Adcroft7, Jacqueline Austermann8, Bruce D Cornuelle9, Eliana Crawford10, Oliver B Fringer11, Harriet C. P. Lau12, Simon James Lock13, Adam C Maloof14, Dimitris Menemenlis15, Jerry X Mitrovica16, Mattias Green17 and Matthew Huber18, (1)University of Michigan Ann Arbor, Ann Arbor, MI, United States, (2)NASA Jet Propulsion Laboratory, Pasadena, CA, United States, (3)Univ of MI-Earth & Environ Sci, Ann Arbor, MI, United States, (4)NASA Jet Propulsion Laboratory, United States, (5)Norwegian Meteorological Institute, Oslo, Norway, (6)University of Bonn, Institute of Geodesy and Geoinformation, Bonn, Germany, (7)Princeton University, Program in Atmospheric and Oceanic Sciences, Princeton, NJ, United States, (8)Lamont-Doherty Earth Observatory of Columbia University, Palisades, United States, (9)University of California San Diego, Scripps Institution of Oceanography, La Jolla, United States, (10)Kenyon College, United States, (11)Stanford University, Stanford, CA, United States, (12)Brown University, Earth, Environmental, and Planetary Sciences, Providence, United States, (13)University of Bristol, Bristol, BS8, United Kingdom, (14)Princeton University, Department of Geosciences, Princeton, NJ, United States, (15)NASA Jet Propulsion Laboratory, Pasadena, United States, (16)Harvard University, Department of Earth and Planetary Sciences, Cambridge, United States, (17)Bangor University, School of Ocean Sciences, Bangor, LL59, United Kingdom, (18)Purdue University, Department of Earth, Atmospheric, and Planetary Sciences, West Lafayette, IN, United States

 Antarctic ice-shelf thinning drives 21st-century changes in global tides (645409)